-The MicroGrid emulator [18], undertaken in the University of California at San Diego (UCSD), is modeled after Globus [12].
-It allows execution of applications constructed using Globus toolkit in a controlled virtual grid emulated environment.
-The results produced by emulation can be precise, but modeling numerous applications, grid environments, and scheduling scenarios for realistic statistical analysis of scheduling algorithms is time consuming as applications run on emulated resources.
-Also, scheduling algorithms designers generally work with application models instead of constructing actual applications.
+The MicroGrid emulator [17], undertaken at the University of California at San Diego (UCSD), is modeled after Globus [19].
+It allows execution of applications constructed using the Globus toolkit in a controlled virtual Grid emulated environment.
+The results produced by emulation can be precise, but modeling numerous applications, Grid environments, and scheduling scenarios for realistic statistical analysis of scheduling algorithms is time consuming as applications run on emulated resources.
+Also, scheduling algorithms, designers generally work with application models instead of constructing actual applications.
 Therefore, MicroGrid's need for an application constructed using Globus imposes significant development overhead.
 However, when an actual system is implemented by incorporating scheduling strategies that are evaluated using simulation, the MicroGrid emulator can be used as a complementary tool for verifying simulation results with real applications.

-The Simgrid toolkit [17], developed in the University of California at San Diego (UCSD), is a C language based toolkit for the simulation of application scheduling.
+The SimGrid toolkit [18], developed at UCSD, is a C language based toolkit for the simulation of application scheduling.
 It supports modeling of resources that are time-shared and the load can be injected as constants or from real traces.
 It is a powerful system that allows creation of tasks in terms of their execution time and resources with respect to a standard machine capability.
-Using Simgrid APIs, tasks can be assigned to resources depending on the scheduling policy being simulated.
+Using SimGrid APIs, tasks can be assigned to resources depending on the scheduling policy being simulated.
 It has been used for a number of real studies, and demonstrates the power of simulation.
-However, because Simgrid is restricted to a single scheduling entity and time-shared systems, it is difficult to simulate multiple competing users, applications, and schedulers, each with their own policies when operating under market like grid computing environment, without extending the toolkit substantially.
-Also, many large-scale resources in the grid environment are space-shared machines and they need to be supported in simulation.
+However, because SimGrid is restricted to a single scheduling entity and time-shared systems, it is difficult to simulate multiple competing users, applications, and schedulers, each with their own policies when operating under a market-like Grid computing environment, without extending the toolkit substantially.
+Also, many large-scale resources in the Grid environment are space-shared machines and they need to be supported in simulation.
 Hence, our GridSim toolkit extends the ideas in existing systems and overcomes their limitations accordingly.

-Finally, we have chosen to implement GridSim in Java by leveraging SimJava's [1] basic discrete event simulation infrastructure.
+Finally, we have chosen to implement GridSim in Java by leveraging SimJava's [14] basic discrete event simulation infrastructure.
 This feature is likely to appeal to educators and students since Java has emerged as a popular programming language for network computing.